RohitAwate/NoteHero/DESIGN.md

     4. Re-organize the comments. _(see algorithm below)_
     4. Add `<title>` tag based on YAML Front Matter.
     5. Save to database along with YAML Front Matter.
-    6. Add title, text-content of notes (stripped of Markdown syntax, refer [StackOverflow](https://stackoverflow.com/questions/761824/python-how-to-convert-markdown-formatted-text-to-text)), and categories to search index.
+    6. Add title, text-content of notes (stripped of Markdown syntax), and categories to search index.

+---

 ### YAML Front Matter Parsing Algorithm
 1. Find the opening and closing `---` delimiters for the YAML Front Matter.
 If none or just one of the delimiters are found, return a `NoteConfig` object initialized with default values and append to build info log.